 Making resin crafts is so fun.
-I’ve been doing it for 15 years and love the adventure every time I open my resin kit bottles.
-But here’s the thing.
-There are resin safety steps you need to take.
+The adventures that are waiting for you when you open resin kit bottles are endless.
+But before getting into the fun stuff, there are resin safety steps you need to take.

-Don’t worry.
-These are practical tips.
-No dumb warning labels here.
+And these are practical tips.
+No dumb warning labels here. 😉

-Make sure there is circulating in your room when working with resin.
+Make sure there is air circulating in your room.
 Open a window or use a fan if you can.

 ⭐️ BONUS: Here’s what proper room ventilation means to me.

 Since resin contains chemicals, you need to protect your hands against anything irritating.
-I prefer nitrile gloves since they are less likely to react with the resin, but latex gloves work great too.
+I prefer nitrile gloves since they are less likely to react with the resin, but You can use latex gloves too.

 💡 Pro tip: If you have sensitive skin, coat your hands with a barrier cream before putting on the gloves.